-As well as a great drink, matcha lends itself very nicely to baking, not only giving a distinctive flavour, but also an interesting green colour.
-I have made a number of cakes and biscuits using matcha, but was particularly pleased with matcha shortbread, matcha and white chocolate cupcakes and chocolate matcha battenberg.
+As well as a great drink, matcha lends itself very nicely to baking.
+Not only does it give a distinctive flavour, but also an interesting green colour.
+I’ve made a number of cakes and biscuits using matcha, but I’m particularly pleased with my matcha shortbread, matcha and white chocolate cupcakes and chocolate matcha battenberg.

 Matcha Hot Chocolate

-- Used an electric milk frother (kindly provided by teapigs) to mix and froth the drink.
+- Alternativley use an electric milk frother to mix and froth the drink at the same time.

-- Sprinkled a little matcha powder over the top.
+- Sprinkle a little matcha powder over the top and enjoy.

 Thanks to teapigs for providing a pack of matcha green tea, a shot glass and aerolatte frother in exchange for blogging about the challenge.